timescale/docs/getting-started/add-data.md

 # Add time-series data

-To explore TimescaleDB's features, you need some sample data.
+To explore Timescale's features, you need some sample data.
 This tutorial provides real-time stock trade data, also known as tick data, from [Twelve Data][twelve-data].